chrishoward-au/Architect/readme.txt

 * If you have trouble with the new licensing on Freemius, please contact support@pizazzwp.com
 * If Blueprints editor fails to render, go to options and turn on option to prevent post lookup lists loading.

+= 11.5 = 26 June 2022
+* FIXED: WP 6.0 and Redux issue breaking WP Admin

+= 11.4 : 21 February 2021
+* FIXED: PHP 8.0 incompatibility and conflict with All-In-One Events calendar

+= 11.3 : 13 April 2021
+* FIXED: Date internationalization bug on where some post dates showing current date
+* UPDATED: Freemius SDK to 2.4.1 Now has functionality to remove your PizazzWP account info from client sites

 = 11.2 : 26 April 2020
 * CHANGED: Re-enabled WP custom fields metabox in post edit that is hidden by Advanced Custom Fields v5.6